 \section{Tensor-based density estimation via \texorpdfstring{$\alpha$}{alpha}-divergence optimization}

 We develop the \emph{E$^2$M algorithm} for discrete density estimation via $\alpha$-divergence optimization.
 Our framework offers the flexibility to incorporate various low-rank structures, such as CP, Tucker, TT, their mixtures, and adaptive background terms.
 The key idea behind the E$^2$M algorithm is as follows.
-(1) We first relax the $\alpha$-divergence minimization to the KL-divergence minimization using an upper bound we presently derive.
-(2) Then, based on the second upper bound, we further relax the KL-divergence optimization into a many-body approximation, which can be solved exactly by the convex optimization or closed form solution derived in Section~\ref{subsec:exact_sol_MBA}.
+(1) \TL{We first relax the $\alpha$-divergence minimization to the KL divergence minimization using Jensen's inequality.} (2) Then, we further relax the KL divergence optimization into a many-body approximation, which can be solved exactly either by the convex optimization or by the closed-form solutions derived in Section~\ref{subsec:exact_sol_MBA}.